- Academic Philosophy

 - Individual Attention

 COA's small size assures that each student receives one-on-one attention.
-The average size of an Educational Studies class is thirteen.
+The average size of an educational studies class is 13.
 Students are taught by a professor, not a teaching assistant.
 At COA, each student is known by name and students know all faculty and staff on a first-name basis.
 Advisors closely mentor advisees, taking time to find out each student's educational needs and goals.

 - Global Education

-You can learn to be a teacher just about anywhere, but at COA you can learn how to teach just about anywhere.
-COA's curriculum includes comparative, intercultural, and international education that effectively prepare students to teach culturally diverse learners within or beyond the U.S. 65% of COA students study abroad and 30% of the faculty are conversant in a language other than English.
-One out of six students at COA come from outside the U.S., representing a wide variety of experiences and perspectives on education.
+One can learn to be a teacher just about anywhere, but at COA students learn how to teach just about anywhere.
+COA's curriculum includes comparative, intercultural, and international education that effectively prepares students to teach culturally diverse learners within or beyond the U.S. Of COA students, 65 percent study abroad and 30 percent of the faculty are conversant in a language other than English.
+One out of eight students at COA come from outside the U.S., representing a wide variety of experiences and perspectives on education.
 COA students have completed internships and senior projects all over the world: studying literacy reform in Cuba, investigating the teaching of history in a Cape Town, South African school, and conducting an ethnography of the education of daughters of sex workers in Mumbai, India.

 This course focuses on the segment of the human life span from puberty to early adulthood.
 In this class we will examine the physical, cognitive, social, and moral aspects of adolescent growth and development.
 Issues to be considered include adolescent relationships (peers, family, romantic), adolescent issues (identity formation, at risk behavior, schooling, and stereotypes), and critical reflection on one's own adolescent experience.
 The main objectives of this course are to: 1) provide students with a working knowledge of the theories of psychology which pertain to early adolescent development; 2) help students develop the ability to critically analyze information and common assumptions about the development of adolescents; 3) consider contemporary issues and concerns of the field; and 4) to afford students the opportunity to explore their own adolescent development.
 Course work entails lecture, discussion, extensive case analysis, and a field component.
 Level: Intermediate/Advanced.
 Prerequisite: Educational Psychology, Personality, or other introductory level psychology.
 Class limit: 16. *HS**ED*